vshymanskyy/TinyGSM/README.md

         - SIM900, A6/A7, M560, XBee _WiFi_

 **USSD**
-Sending USSD requests and decoding 7,8,16-bit responses
+- Sending USSD requests and decoding 7,8,16-bit responses
     - Supported on:
         - SIM800/SIM900, SIM7000
     - Not yet supported on:
         - Quectel modems, SIM5360/5320/7100/7500/7600, XBee

 **SMS**
-Only _sending_ SMS is supported, not receiving
+- Only _sending_ SMS is supported, not receiving
     - Supported on:
         - SIM800/SIM900, SIM7000, XBee
     - Not yet supported on:
         - Quectel modems, SIM5360/5320/7100/7500/7600

-**Calls**
+**Voice Calls**
 - Only Supported on SIM800 and A6/A7/A20
     - Dial, hangup
     - Receiving calls